Coastal Heritage Preserve

-Become a Sea Citizen Volunter at the Preserve
+Become a Sea Citizen Volunteer at the Preserve

 Artist Boat was awarded funding from the CITGO Caring for our Coast program to establish a long-term volunteer program that will steward the fragile and diverse ecosystems of the Coastal Heritage Preserve on west Galveston Island.
-Through this yearlong grant, Artist Boat hopes to restore the 690 acre Coastal Heritage Preserve to its natural state.
+Through this year long grant, Artist Boat hopes to restore 9 acres of the 690 acre Coastal Heritage Preserve to its natural state.
 Restoration tasks include mowing, removing invasive species, “bumping up” seedlings, repairing the fence line around the property, and monitoring the site to ensure proper management of resident plants and animals at the Preserve.

-We love groups!
-We are looking for local volunteer groups (classes of students, scouting troops, corporate team building groups, and more) to help us restore Artist Boat Coastal Heritage Preserve!
-Over the next year, Artist Boat will be giving our 690 acre Preserve an ecological tune-up by preparing and planting eight acres of native prairie grasses throughout sections of the land.
+Over the next year, Artist Boat will be giving our 690 acre Preserve an ecological tune-up by preparing and planting nine acres of native prairie grasses throughout sections of the land.

-These are great service learning opportunities for any groups passionate about environmental stewardship or who are just looking to get outside for a few hours and do some good for our community!
+These are great service learning opportunities for any groups passionate about environmental stewardship or anyone looking to get outside for a few hours and do some good for our community!
 Learn new skills!
 Connect with other naturalists!

 Kayaking at the Preserve